 Key Audit Matters

-Key Audit Matters are those matters that, in our professional judgment, were of most significance inour audit of the Ind AS financial statements of the current period.
+Key Audit Matters are those matters that, in our professional judgment, were of most significance inour audit of the Ind AS financial statements of the current year.
+These matters were addressed in thecontext of our audit of Ind AS financial statements as a whole, and in forming our opinion thereon.

 Information Other than Ind AS Financial Statements and Auditor's Report Thereon